-Casinos in America are likely to become amusement arcades with all kinds of video games, so we might no longer remember money wheels and slot machines.
+Casinos in America are likely to become amusement arcades with all kinds of video slot site games to play, changing the gambling world as we know it.
+So, soon money wheels and slot machines will be something from a distant past.
 New Jersey and Nevada passed laws allowing casinos to introduce skill-based casino games to attract young players.
 Think of a scenario at Bellagio where Candy Crush and Angry Birds machines are placed near a poker table.

 The truth is that casinos will continue to introduce various skill-based video games such as racing and shooting games.
 Players can play games like poker and blackjack against other players or against the house.
 According to Eric Meyerhofer (CEO Gamblit Gaming), Call of Duty and other franchises could be the greatest attractions, and there will be more skill-based games than slot machines.
 Gamblit Gaming is a California-based company that designs skill-based casino games.

 According to Nevada’s Gaming Commission chairman Dr. Tony Alamo, the legislation that permits the introduction of skill-based casino games was signed after a short period (January-June 2015) because the gambling industry wanted something new.
 Things happened fast and the gambling world seemed to be unprepared.
 Dr. Alamo expected more slot machine companies to start producing more products.
 According to Tom Mikulich (business development VP at MGM Resorts), the company hoped to make more arcade-style and skill-based games for casinos.
 MGM Resorts owns several casinos in Las Vegas including Aria, Luxor, Bellagio, The Mirage, Mandalay Bay, and MGM Grand.